CorvusPrudens/Corvassembly/docsrc/advanced/memory-mapping.rst

 .. function:: Flash‎

-  A module that allows easy access and control of typical 8-pin flash memory chips used for FPGA configuring.
+  A module that allows easy access and control of typical 8-pin flash memory chips used for FPGA configuration.

   :var read FLASH_DATA‎: Read from the FIFO buffer.
 This should be done after
     a read request is sent and the module is no longer busy.